PolarisSS13/Polaris/code/modules/overmap/README.md

 Represents a zlevel on the overmap.
 Spawned by metaobjects at the startup.
 	var/area/shuttle/shuttle_landing - keeps a reference to the area of where inbound shuttles should land

--CanPass should be overriden for access restrictions -Crossed/Uncrossed can be overriden for applying custom effects.
+-CanPass should be overridden for access restrictions -Crossed/Uncrossed can be overridden for applying custom effects.
 Remember to call ..() in children, it updates ship's current sector.

 subtype /ship of this object represents spacefaring vessels.